 - Skip refined and processed foods altogether.

 - Read the label to see if there is added sugar.
-Be wary of the “-oses” like high fructose corn syrup.
+Be wary of the “-ose” like high fructose corn syrup.

 - Try to have 40% of your total caloric intake come from complex carbohydrates.

-- To know if a packaged food is made of simple or complex carbohydrates, look at the label so that you know what exactly you’re eating.
+- Know if a packaged food is made of complex carbs by looking at the label.
 If the first ingredient is whole-wheat flour or whole-oat flour, it’s likely going to be a complex carbohydrate.

 Keep the good vs bad carbohydrates in mind.
 Have a look at our meal plans and see if you find a match with us.
 Choose wisely and remember that carbs don’t always have to be the enemy!